The Finland Case Against Early Learning

 A French study looked at the performance of disadvantaged children at the 5th grade level.
 French preschools tend to put a lot of focus on early academics.
 Students who started preschool at the age of 2 were ahead of those who started at 3.
 They were ahead of students who started at 4.
 Finally children who started at 4 were ahead of those who started at age 5.
 There would obviously be a big difference in academic performance between children who started at 2 versus those who started at 5.
 Of course, there may be nonacademic explanations for some of the future difference in academic performance.
 Needless to say, a later start in school proved to be a big disadvantage at the 5th grade level.

 Critics of early learning need to be very careful.
 Their arguments have the potential to negatively impact the outcomes of millions of children.
-If they are going to make a case against early learning, it should be based on solid evidence.
-In all of the arguments, I have read against early learning, I have never seen solid evidence that later learners outperform earlier learning peers.
+If they're going to make a case against early learning, it should be based on solid evidence.
+In all of the arguments, I've read against early learning, I've never seen solid evidence that later learners outperform earlier learning peers.
 What I see is simplistic arguments like look at Finland.